| 1 | Mexico |

 India has snakes which cover the whole country, like the buff-striped keelback, and those which only appear in a few dozen square miles.
 During the colonial era, the British had decades to research the country’s animal flora, bringing back many preserved specimens to London in jars, yet they still missed endless creatures.

-Longest snake – the Indian python (Python molurus) can exceed 5 metres.
-This is the thick, constricting relative of the Burmese python, which is infamous for invading Florida’s everglades.
+This species is the thick, constricting relative of the Burmese python, which is infamous for invading Florida’s everglades.
 The two were regarded as one species originally, but later split.
 Indian pythons aren’t especially aggressive, but have been recorded eating deer, by lunging from shallow waters similarly to an anaconda.

-Deadliest snake – even the Indian cobra cannot compare with the horror that is the Russell’s viper.
-This thick venomous snake spends hours and hours not moving.
 The problem is their location: crop fields bustling with workers.
-Hundreds are bitten each year after stepping on Russell’s vipers in rice fields, sometimes losing their foot to amputation.
+Hundreds are bitten each year after stepping on Russell’s vipers in rice fields, sometimes losing their feet to amputation.
 Thick boots are now being distributed to act as a shield.

-5 | Colombia |
+| 5 | Colombia |

 Number – 301.

 The one thing keeping drug cartels from completely dominating the global market is the venomous snakes that keep attacking them in their hideouts.
 Colombia is a nation full of humid jungles, with swirling clouds and mist, and hissing noises coming from virtually every forest.
-Any bend in the trail ahead could host new danger; any car boot you open could reveal a viper preparing to lunge.
+Any bend in the trail ahead could host new dangers; any car boot you open could reveal a viper preparing to lunge.
 As a country, Colombia is survivable – but only just.

 Geographically, Colombia is home to the northern extent of the Andes mountain range, which runs vertically right down the centre.
 So the country is split in two: the western portions share snakes with Central America, while the east has species similar to Brazil.

 For example, there are plenty of anacondas in eastern Colombia, but none in the west.
-The Andes mountains in Colombia forms the boundary between various cousins, like the Central and South American bushmasters, and the boa constrictor and its northern version boa imperator.
+The Andes mountains in Colombia forms the boundary between various cousins, like the Central and South American bushmasters, and the boa constrictor and its northern version, Boa imperator.

 Deadliest snake – in the west, it’s the fer-de-lance, which causes 50-70% of bites in Antioquia and Chocó regions, with a fatality rate of 6%.
 In the east, the common lancehead dominates.

-6 | China |
+| 6 | China |

 Number – 246.

-China isn’t generally thought of as a snake oasis, yet the country is so large that they have well over 200 species by default.
-In the humid jungled south, they have similar snakes to Thailand and Vietnam: Pareas family snail-eaters, spitting cobras, kukri snakes with razor sharp teeth, king cobras.
+In the humid jungled south, China has similar snakes to Thailand and Vietnam: Pareas snail-eaters, spitting cobras, kukri snakes with razor sharp teeth, king cobras.
 In the north, they have snakes more adapted to temperate climates, like Central Asian pitvipers and steppe ratsnakes.

 Longest snake – king cobras can be found across southern China, from east to west.
 As the world’s longest venomous snake, the largest can exceed 5 metres.
 Hong Kong has an especial density of sightings.
-However, they cause far less bites than the Chinese cobra (Naja atra), which appears more in urban areas, while king cobras stick to natural forests.
+However, they cause far less bites than the Chinese cobra (Naja atra), which appears more frequently in urban areas, while king cobras stick to natural forests.

-7 | Ecuador |
+| 7 | Ecuador |

 Number – 241.

 Ecuador is a relatively small country next to India, China or Australia.
 It isn’t tiny, but doesn’t have hundreds of snakes based on sheer sprawling size alone.
-The reason Ecuador has 241 snake species (at least) is its position to west of the Andes, on the Pacific coast.
+The reason Ecuador has 241 snake species (at least) is its position to the west of the Andes, on the Pacific coast.

-Deadliest snake – Ecuador has several rare vipers found in no other country.
-These include Lojan’s lancehead and Osborne’s lancehead, both with a necrotic venom.
 However, the regular fer-de-lance (Bothrops asper) can be found in the western half as well, and like in Colombia, this is the one snake you should run away from as fast as possible.
 In certain regions of Ecuador, fer-de-lances inflict 82% of venomous snakebites.

-8 | Thailand |
+| 8 | Thailand |

 Number – 228.